abhi93shekJha/django_instagram_clone/django_notes/api_notes.md

 ### GET and DELETE
 - Similarly GET is used for read only single or multiple rows.
 Multiple requests should return same results (idempotancy).
 - DELETE should always delete a row.
+### Steps to update profile pic
+- In settings.py of the project add (MEDIA_ROOT = BASE_DIR / 'media' and MEDIA_URL = '')
+- Create an empty folder 'media' in the project root directory (similar to 'staticfiles' folder).
+- Use ImageField in model.
+Specify upload_to arguement, it contains path inside MEDIA_ROOT to save the images.
+- Install pillow using "pip install pillow".
+Django uses pillow internally (for ImageField actually).